 - participate in online workshops focused on research methods and methodology, drawing on examples of research projects

-- practise the skills of data collection and analysis, for example, by participating in or observing interviews and by analysing qualitative and quantitative sources or image-based or verbal data
+- practice the skills of data collection and analysis, for example, by participating in or observing interviews and by analysing qualitative and quantitative sources or image-based or verbal data

 - discuss their research ideas with their supervisor

-- gain feedback on their draft project proposal from their supervisor who will support them in developing their Level 7 academic writing skills
+- gain feedback on their draft project proposal from their supervisor who will support them in developing their academic writing skills

-- present their project proposal to their supervisor using Adobe Connect.
+- present their project proposal to their supervisor using an appropriate form of technology, such as Adobe Connect.

-Students completing the Advanced Accounting and Finance Project are expected to carry out rigorous research and apply concepts, models and techniques from across the programme.
+Students completing the Advanced Accounting and Finance Project are expected to carry out rigorous research and apply concepts, models and techniques.
 Much of the learning is done under the one-to-one guidance of a nominated supervisor.
-Milestones will be set using a number of online meetings with your supervisor.
+Milestones will be set using a number of online meetings with them.

 Approach to assessment

 Assessment is a fundamental and integral part of course design and one that is intended to shape and assess learning.
 Assessment has been designed at programme level in order to ensure that the assessment shapes learning in a coherent and holistic fashion, consistent with the aims of the course.
-Assessment has been developed with reference to the Brookes Assessment Compact and includes assessment of both the self and others, an essential skill for all graduates.
+Assessment has been developed with reference to the Brookes Assessment Compact.

 There are two modules in which both formative and summative assessment takes place: